 - Becker: Becker's an atheist, though it only comes up once, and naturally he fits many of the stereotypes.

 - In the Masters of Horror episode "Haeckel's" tale, the titular Haeckel, a medical student, doesn't believe in God, the soul, or the supernatural, and tries to reproduce Dr. Frankenstein's experiments.
 This is clearly linked to his materialist view of things, which is proven entirely, horribly wrong by the end.
-Oh, and he shares a name with the real biologist Ernst Haeckel, an atheist and materialist who proposed racist scientific theories and was a materialist (though not an atheist, but a pantheist-he's often mistaken for the former).
+Oh, and he shares a name with the real biologist Ernst Haeckel, the 19th century German scientist who proposed racist scientific theories and was a materialist (though not an atheist, but a pantheist-he's often mistaken for the former).